Hiromu-Nakamura/r-geospatial-cmdstanr/README.md

 User settigs are controled by rstudio-prefs.json file.

 ### How to run
 Run the `docker-compose up`.
-R Server will start up automatically, then access to localhost:8787/ via browser.
+RStudio Server will start up automatically, then access to localhost:8787/ via browser.
 **Note: Authentication step is disabled.
 You should not use this image in publicly accessible environment**

 ### Author